 Using our Medium Term Financial Strategy, the Council will continue to maximise its sources of income in order to maintain and improve services for our residents, businesses and visitors.
-We will do this through business development, ensuring the best use of our assets, identifying new income streams and actively pursuing all opportunities to increase the resources available and further reduce our costs for the benefit of our communities.
+We will do this through business development, ensuring the best use of our assets and identifying new income streams.
+The various options being progressed by the Council include market testing the Council's waste, street cleansing and public conveniences services through competitive dialogue, reviewing discretionary services such as public conveniences and partnership funding and a review of the Council's Assets including development opportunities.